Private Rooftop Solar

 In 2015, the PUC declared the NEM program fully subscribed and closed to new customers.
 We still provide support for existing customers, and have a new option (NEM Plus) for current NEM customers who would like to add additional non-export capacity to their systems.

-Apply Online, Change of Ownership and Forms
+Apply Online and Download Forms

 You may access the Customer Interconnection Tool to apply online.
 Please see our How To Guide (PDF), How To Make An Amendment Guide (PDF), Training Video, and Frequently Asked Questions for more information.